linuxlawson/wordman/README.md

 # Wordman
 **Password Manager**
-using Python, tkinter, and SQLite3
+Using Python, tkinter, and SQLite3
 <br>

 **What it does:**